-4 Physics models
+4 Physics Models

 HyRAM includes a physics mode, which provides models relevant to modeling behavior, hazards, and consequences of hydrogen releases.
 Jet flames, concentration profiles for unignited jets/plumes, and indoor accumulation with delayed ignition causing overpressure can all be investigated from physics mode.
 A subset of these models is used in QRA mode to calculate the consequences from a given release scenario, as described in Section 2.5.
-To numerically simulate hydrogen release scenarios, several basic property calculations, for example, the thermodynamic equation of state for hydrogen, are necessary that are used in many of the other models.
+Several basic property calculations (e.g., the thermodynamic equation of state for hydrogen) are necessary to numerically simulate hydrogen release scenarios, and these property calculations are used in many of the other models.